-The O’Connor Family Health Center has used an EMR since 2007 when we went live with Misys EMR.
+The O’Connor Family Medicine Center has used an EMR since 2007 when we went live with Misys EMR.
 All of the clinical documentation, messaging, and prescribing is done through the outpatient EMR - now eClinical Works.

 Does your program work with socioeconomically underserved populations?

 The IHC Family Medicine Center is a Federally Qualified Health Center (FQHC), meaning that we care for an underserved patient population.
 The majority of the patients we see in the Family Medicine Center are covered by Medi-Cal, California’s version of the Medicaid program that covers low income patients.
 Other patients have Medicare or are uninsured.
 In the hospital, we take care of all comers.
 Our inpatient patient population is a mix of uninsured, Medi-Cal, Medicare, and privately insured patients.